 The GHS is a feature of Yamaha’s digital pianos.
 Examples of these pianos are the Yamaha P115, DGX-660, and P45.
 The GHS is a feature that aims to give you a closer experience to a real acoustic piano.
 Remember, a digital piano does not have hammer action or strings.
 However, this innovation by Yamaha tries to imitate that through the GHS.

-Moreover, the Yamaha also boasts a sound engine the CF Pure.
+Moreover, Yamaha also boasts a sound engine the CF Pure.
 This is the main component of Yamaha’s digital pianos that causes a rich sound when you play it.
 Pianos like the Yamaha P115 and P45 also have this feature.
 If ever you’re interested in pursuing a real piano, one of the best out there is the CFIIIS concert grand piano.
 This is the piano that sets the standard for Yamaha pianos.

 Casio is another brand that’s climbing the ranks.
 It’s not much of an expert in acoustic pianos.
 However, Casio produces great digital and electronic pianos.
 It boasts AiR or the Acoustic Intelligence Resonator which is designed to recreate acoustic piano sounds.

-Casio also has the Tri-sensor hammer action keyboard.
+Casio also has the Tri-sensor hammer-action keyboard.
 Having this feature enables you to play all of the dynamics of a piano.
 To briefly explain, it measures the speed and velocity when you hit the keys.
 By doing so, it gives more depth and dimension to your sound.

 Roland is another leading company in the piano industry.
 Typically, their products are the finest of pianos.
 Their specialties are acoustic pianos, specifically the grand piano.
 For example, the GP607 is a grand piano that comes in a smaller scale.
-This reduces the usual problem of a grand piano being too big.
+This reduces the usual problem of a grand piano is too big.

 Its PHA-50 keyboard is one of the main features that can catch your attention.
 It has an expressive touch paired with ivory and ebony keys.
 Hence, the sound isn’t only real, but you also get maximum touch with the perfect weighted feel whenever you play the piano.
 Speaking of sound, the pianos of Roland is carefully built through its SuperNatural Piano Modeling technology for a very authentic and pure sound.